-Submissions should be sent to ADAA, in English, following the author instructions for Depression and Anxiety.
+- Submissions should be sent to ADAA, in English, following the author guidelines for Depression and Anxiety.
 Word limits for this award are extended to 4,000 for original research.

-Manuscripts will be peer-reviewed by a committee of researchers.
+- Manuscripts will be peer-reviewed by a committee of researchers.
 Applicants cannot submit this paper to other journals during the review period.
-Call 240-485-1018 with questions.

 About Donald F. Klein